 NCERT Class 12 Business Studies Deleted Syllabus 2026-27

-The NCERT 2026-27 syllabus for Class 12 Business Studies has been rationalised by the examination authority to reduce content load for CBSE Boards and CUET.
-The drops listed below are officially out of the 2026-27 question paper, so skip these while revising.
+The exam authority has trimmed the NCERT 2026-27 syllabus for Class 12 Business Studies.
+This cuts the study load for CBSE Boards and CUET.
+The topics listed below are officially out of the 2026-27 question paper, so skip them while you revise.

 | Chapter | Deleted Topics (2026-27) |